ARM-Finance/ARM/protocol/governance/README.md

 Initially, the ARM token is used to calculate Voting Power.
 This contract may be redeployed to allow for extended functionality, such as delegation or accepting additional tokens.

+## ⠧ Multisend
+Multisend is a simple contract that allows the sender to transfer multiple token balances in one transaction.

+## ⠧ Vault
+Vaults are used to lock up tokens without providing any voting power (unlike Vesting).